Skip to content

 So the question is, is it normal for you to have an uneven hairline?

-Well, no, and yes.
+Well, no, and yes. 🧑⚕️

 It totally depends on your situation.

-The answer is no if your hairline recently started to become asymmetrical and it wasn’t always the way it is now.
+The answer is no, IF your hairline recently started to become asymmetrical, and it wasn’t always the way it is now.

-And the answer is only yes if you always had an uneven hairline.
 No face or body can be perfectly symmetrical in all aspects, and it’s normal for people to have body parts that don’t match exactly on opposing sides of the body.

 uneven hairline